Making the Transition

 - Inform each of your professors of your needs in the first week of classes

-- Use available academic support services such as peer tutors, or the Writing and Speaking Center
+- Use available student support services such as peer tutors, or the Writing and Speaking Center

 - Do not wait until you are failing to seek help